-Data integration solutions can remain in place for years.
+Successful data integration solutions should be able to remain in place for years.
 The following checklist can help you choose a vendor that offers both software and an approach that can grow and change with your organization.

 Wide support for enterprise-grade sources and targets - VSAM.
 COBOL copybooks.
 JSON.
 Cloud data warehouses.
 Kafka.
 The list goes on.
 A vendor should have technology to support a wide range of enterprise data sources and targets for all your ETL and CDC needs.